New Car On Road Costs – A Complete Guide

-Your new car, plus any options and accessories are subject to Stamp Duty*.
-Government stamp duty will vary depending on the State you live in.
+Your new car, plus any options and accessories you have fitted by the supplying dealer prior to you taking delivery are subject to Stamp Duty.
+Government stamp duty on new cars varies depending on the State that you buy your new car in.
+You can calculate new car stamp duty here.

 What’s it for?